 Ready to serve love

 This is one of the oldest units in St. Joseph’s Hospital Kitgum.
 It was the first block to be constructed in 1954 as a Maternity home, following the visit of Msgr.
 John Baptist Cesana (leader of the Comboni Missionaries in Acholi Sub region) to Kitgum Mission after he consulted Rev. Sr. Maria Rosa Magri (Comboni Sister) who was managing the maternity home by then.
-Following the history of this hospital, the current maternity ward was build to help mothers who by then were facing difficulties in giving birth due to various health complocations.
+Following the history of this hospital, the current maternity ward was build to help mothers who by then were facing difficulties in giving birth due to various health complications.

 St. Joseph’s Hospital maternity ward is renowned for its good performance in Obstetrics and Gynecology, Maternity Care, Neonatal Care, Eclectic Cesarean section and Endoscopic Surgery in Kitgum and neighboring districts, including the southern Sudan.
 The primary concern of the department is to exceed patients’ expectations and make their stay as comfortable as possible.